Retail Financial How-To Workshops • On-Demand, On Your Schedule

 "Your session this week on markdowns was great.
 You guys really fired me up!"

 -- Karen O.,General Manager, Home Technology Stores

 The Co-Founders of The Retail Owners Institute®, Pat and Dick are recognized experts in strategic retailing.
-Working only as a team – Outcalt & Johnson: Retail Strategists, LLC – they have been consulting, publishing, and speaking professionally throughout North America since 1990.
+Working only as a team – Outcalt & Johnson: Retail Strategists, LLC – they have been consulting, publishing, and speaking professionally throughout North America.

 They focus exclusively on retail, or wherever retail is involved.
 They work with CEOs, CFOs, boards and owners of retail operations, as well as manufacturers or wholesalers expanding into retail.

 Known as good listeners, their engaging and empowering working style with owners and decision-makers is objective and collaborative, and appreciated for its real world practicality.
 See Outcalt & Johnson: Retail Strategists and Retail Turnaround Experts to learn more about their in-person professional services.